Oaxaca: Religion

 Ritualistitic and shamanic religious practices were prevalent in Oaxaca valley, until the Spanish invaded the valley in 1521.
 Proselytism was also started in 1521, Christianity was ushered into the valley and eventually took firm roots.

-The ancient religious practices have been dated by archaeological findings (over a 15 years period of excavations by two Archaeologists of the University of Michigan) to be more than 7000 years old.
-Initially, 7000 years ago, the people were "hunters and gatherers with no fixed abode".
+The ancient religious practices have been dated by archaeological findings (over a 15 years period of excavations by two Archaeologists of the University of Michigan) to be more than 7,000 years old.
+Initially, 7,000 years ago, the people were "hunters and gatherers with no fixed abode".
 With development of agricultural practices, with maize as the main crop and settled villages getting established over several centuries, a warrior type of societal culture evolved by 500 BC, with the Zapotec state getting into shape.
 Concurrently, ceremonious religious practices with ritualistic and shamanistic dancing around stone marked floors came to be observed (a pre-Zapotec dance floor dated to 6650 BC testifies this).
 Even cannibalistic practices were noted.
 The ritualistic practices were formalized, as permanent settlements were established, and temples were built to perform the rituals as per a set of calendar annual events.
 There were two interconnected calendars prevalent at the time- one of 260 days and another of 365 days, which synchronized every 52 years.
 In subsequent years, as upper strata of society (an "elite class") came into existence, the religious practices and the temple got more formalized with priests controlling the community's religion.
 Religion started to evolve around the ritualistic practices but with more defined role of religion under the monarchic rule which came into effect along with "the religious systems that were the previous source of social authority".
 Monte Alban was founded around 500 BCE.
 It is inferred that from 1500 BC, Zapotec society evolved as an organized "autonomous ascribed-status peasant societies".
 The ritual buildings in the valley dated to this period testify this observation.
-Dr. Richard Sosis, an anthropologist at the University of Connecticut has summarised the archaeological findings with the observation:
+Richard Sosis, an anthropologist at the University of Connecticut has summarised the archaeological findings with the observation: